giacomoorsini/bdp1-final-project/README.md

 This repository contains all the instructions and files used to build a cloud IaaS infrastructure with AWS (Amazon Web Service) and Google Cloud Platform, as well as the final report made for the Big Data Infrastructure course.

-Written by Giacomo Orsini and Laia Torres
+Written by Giacomo Orsini and Laia Torres Masdeu.

-### All commands necessary to replicate the work can be found in this repository (.sh)
+## All commands necessary to replicate the work can be found in this repository (.sh)